 March 8, 2020

 DSW participated in the New York City Women’s Strike Street Fest in honor of International Women’s Day.
-Entitled “Our Bodies, Our Labors, Our Streets,” the event highlighted the intersection of labor and gender justice.
-Music, performance, exhibitions, and workshops centered on four main workstations: reproductive justice, the battle over labor, systematic violence over women and feminized bodies, and reclaiming the commons.
+Titled “Our Bodies, Our Labors, Our Streets,” the event highlighted the intersection of labor and gender justice.
+Music, performances, exhibitions, and workshops centered on four main workstations: reproductive justice, the battle over labor, systematic violence over women and feminized bodies, and reclaiming the commons.

 At the festival, DSW hosted a table to educate attendees on sex work as a labor issue, and how criminalization creates systemic violence within the sex industry.
 Dominatrix Ashley Paige and DSW’s J. Leigh Brantly ran a workshop on consent, negotiation, and power in relation to work, sexuality, familial relationships, and gender.
 Kaytlin Bailey also gave a short speech on DSW’s work, her podcast “The Oldest Profession,” and her new one-woman show, “Whore’s Eye View.”
 The show is running a reading series at Zinc Bar in the West Village every third Wednesday of the month this summer.
 Bailey was joined onstage by TS Candii from Decrim NY, who educated the crowd on the importance of passing S2253/A654, to repeal Walking While Trans, this legislative session.